Important changes to Australia’s biosecurity system came into effect on 16 June 2016 with commencement of the

 - in writing,

 - for certain types of goods, automatically, when they leave certain control areas.
 For example, passengers’ goods will be released from biosecurity control when they leave the first point of entry.
-Cargo will generally be cleared electronically as it currently is.
+Cargo will generally be cleared electronically as it was under the

-Conveyances will be released from biosecurity control in the following ways:
+Conveyances can be released from biosecurity control in the following ways:

 - notice given by a biosecurity officer or biosecurity industry participant